-Pakistan-Central Asia Relations in New Scenario
+Pakistan and Central Asia

-Since the independence of South Asian states, Pakistan has also been trying to promote her relations with these newly born and rich in resources states claiming an edge of historic Central Asian Region- Pakistan cultural, religious, political and economic linkages dating back centuries between the two regions.
+Since the freedom of South Asian states, Pakistan has also been trying to promote her relations with these newly born and rich in resources states claiming an edge of historic Central Asian Region- Pakistan cultural, religious, political and economic linkages dating back centuries between the two regions.
 Pakistan had been a "gateway to Central Asia" since centuries.
 "Central Asia holds signal significance for the land and people of Pakistan, its culture and the society are Central Asian" (Khan, Summer 1996: 92).
-Pakistan has many fold interests in Central Asia including strategic, religious, and economic.
-The first and foremost concentration is her strategist's interests:
+Pakistan has many fold interests in Central Asia plus strategic, religious, and economic.
+The primary and main consideration was her strategist's interests: